Morten Thorsby: Union Berlin

 On 19 July 2022, German club Union Berlin announced Thorsby's signing.

 Genoa

 On 1 August 2023, Union Berlin sent Thorsby on a season-long loan to Serie A side Genoa, with a conditional obligation to buy at the end of that period.

+Cremonese

+On 2 February 2026, Thorsby moved to Cremonese, also in Serie A.

+International career

+On 21 May 2026, Thorsby was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.

 Personal life

 Thorsby is known for his commitment to environmentalism and is an advocate for stronger actions on climate change.
 He established the We Play Green foundation to encourage the football community to adopt environmentally friendly initiatives, and has met with municipal and national leaders in Italy while at Sampdoria in support of improved climate policy.
 In August 2021, he switched his shirt number to 2 to raise awareness of climate change.
 The digit represents the target of the internationally-adopted Paris Agreement of keeping global warming "well below" 2 °C above pre-industrial times, in order to avoid dangerous levels of climate change.
 He was named 'Young Athlete of The Year' at The BBC Green Sport Awards 2022.